pi-apps-go/pi-apps/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering an open, welcoming, and productive community, we, the maintainers and contributors of Pi-Apps, pledge to make participation in our project a harassment-free experience for anyone.
+In the interest of fostering an open, welcoming, and productive community, we, the maintainers and contributors of Pi-Apps Go, pledge to make participation in our project a harassment-free experience for anyone.

 ## Our Standards

-Pi-Apps is a collection of app installation scripts (mostly open source projects, but also include proprietary apps) that aims to make software installation easier on Raspberry Pi and other compatible devices.
+Pi-Apps Go is a collection of app installation scripts (mostly open source projects, but also include proprietary apps) that aims to make software installation easier on anything from Raspberry Pi to x86_64 laptops and other compatible devices.

 This is like the quote of this project where it says:
-> Let's be honest: Linux is harder to master than Windows.
-Sometimes it's not user-friendly, and following an outdated tutorial may break your Raspberry Pi's operating system.
+> Installing software on Linux is easy... until it isn't.
-> There is no centralized software repository, except for the apt repositories which lack many desktop applications.
+> Many popular apps just don't appear in the `apt` repositories, and it's very easy for inexperienced users to mess up their OS trying to install such apps manually.
-> Surely there is a better way! **There is.**
+> **We're trying to solve this problem.**
-> Introducing Pi-Apps, a well-maintained collection of app installation-scripts that you can run with **one click**.
+> Introducing Pi-Apps Go, a well-maintained collection of scripts that automatically install hard-to-install apps no matter if you are running a typical x86_64 laptop or a obscure RISC-V SBC.
+See the full list [here](https://pi-apps.io/wiki/getting-started/apps-list/).

 To maintain the quality and usability of this project, we expect all participants to adhere to the following standards: